 More on Nature-Based Economies

-Rewilding Britain believed that a new and thriving ecosystem of employment can be built around the restoration and rewilding of nature.
+Rewilding Britain believes that a new and thriving ecosystem of employment can be built around the restoration and rewilding of nature.

 Rewilding can increase and diversify rural and coastal jobs, while helping Britain meet its biodiversity and climate commitments, says a new report from Rewilding Britain.